VLMs Need Words: Vision Language Models Ignore Visual Detail In Favor of Semantic Anchors: The Performance Gap Between Textual Response and Representation Space is Larger for Unknown Entities

 We isolate the effect of nameability by benchmarking VLMs on named and unnamed splits of the SPair-71k test set images.
 SPair-71k provides consistent keypoint annotations across all images within a category.
 We manually categorize each keypoint as either \textit{Named} or \textit{No-Name}: keypoints corresponding to well-known parts (e.g., pedal, seat, handlebar) are \textit{Named}, while keypoints at ambiguous locations (e.g., the junction between the handlebars and the stem) are \textit{No-Name}.
 Each task is assigned to the split corresponding to its reference keypoint, resulting in 11,362 Named and 11,792 No-Name samples.

 Table \ref{tab:sem_corr} shows results across two VLM families on the Named and No-Name subsets of SPairs71k.
 First, the accuracy of VLMs on the No-Name subset is lower than on the Named subset for all model sizes, across both model families, and in both the Direct and CoT setups.
 This shows that VLMs struggle with the correspondence task when the reference point lacks a definitive semantic label.
 Second, we find that the gap between Representation Probing and best textual strategy (R$-$max(D, C) $\Delta$) is consistently larger for the No-Name subset: Qwen3VL-8B achieves an R$-$max(D, C) gap of just 3.3\% on Named keypoints, nearly closing the gap when semantic anchors are available, but 13.7\% on No-Name, while unnamed entities remain bottlenecked.
-The pattern holds for InternVL3.5 at 8B and 14B, while InternVL3.5-2B lacks the baseline capability to solve the task, as shown by its near-random performance (28.1\%) even on the Named subset.
+The pattern holds for InternVL3.5 at 8B and 14B.
+In contrast, InternVL3.5-2B appears to lack the baseline capability required for the task, achieving only 28.1\% accuracy even on the Named subset, barely above the 25\% random-chance baseline.
+We report the performance of Gemma-3-4B and 12B in Appendix \ref{app:Gemma-3-Sem-Corr}.

 Chain-of-thought reasoning disproportionately benefits named entities: Qwen3VL-2B gains $+20.8\%$ from CoT on Named keypoints but only $+9.8\%$ on No-Name.
 Inspecting the CoT chain (See Appendix Figure \ref{fig:sem_corr_cot_example}), we find that VLMs explicitly generate the names of the points when available, effectively converting the visual correspondence task to a verbal string-matching task.
 This CoT advantage narrows with scale (Qwen3VL-8B: $+11.5\%$ Named vs.\ $+7.6\%$ No-Name), consistent with larger models performing more of this reasoning internally.
 Representation Probing performance, by contrast, remains stable across model sizes within each family (e.g., 68.4--68.7\% Named and 60.2--62.1\% No-Name for Qwen3VL).
 Since models within a family share similar vision encoders, this stability indicates that the LLM layers do not destroy visual information; rather, larger LMs are more effective at surfacing it through text.